 - Sticky Fingers: He starts the movie as a petty thief, both for his father's junk shop and himself.
 When he gets to Auradon, he suffers from kleptomaniac tendencies.
 Jay hasn't gotten better, as shown in Descendants: Wicked World, as it's implied he stole a lamp to troll Mal and the phone he gave Carlos.
 There is no way he could have had money for any of those.

 - Took a Level in Kindness: At first he's rather cold to his friends and mostly focused on himself.
-He gets better, as shown by him wanting Carlos into the team and protecting Evie and Mal during the Family Day.
+He gets better, as shown by him wanting Carlos into the team and protecting Evie from Chad during Family Day.